Philippine Airlines Flight 434

-Philippine Airlines Flight 434, sometimes referred to as PAL434 or PR434, was a scheduled flight on December 11, 1994, from Manila to Tokyo with a quick stopover in Cebu on a Boeing 747-283B that was seriously damaged by a bomb, killing one passenger and damaging vital control systems, although the plane was in a repairable state.
+Philippine Airlines Flight 434 (sometimes referred to as PAL434 or PR434) was a scheduled flight on December 11, 1994, from Manila to Tokyo with a quick stopover in Cebu on a Boeing 747-200 that was seriously damaged by a bomb, killing one passenger and damaging vital control systems, although the plane was in a repairable state.
 The bombing was a test run of the unsuccessful Bojinka terrorist attacks.
 The Boeing 747 was flying the second leg of a route from Mactan–Cebu International Airport in Cebu, Philippines to Narita International Airport, in Tokyo, Japan.
 After the bomb detonated, 58-year-old veteran pilot Captain Eduardo "Ed" Reyes was able to land the aircraft, saving it and the remaining passengers and crew.

 Authorities later discovered that Ramzi Yousef, a passenger on the aircraft's prior flight leg from Manila's Ninoy Aquino International Airport, had placed the explosive.
 In order to not get caught, Yousef boarded the flight under the false name "Armaldo Forlani", which was an incorrect spelling of Arnaldo Forlani, the Prime Minister of Italy from 1980–1981.
 Yousef was later convicted of committing the 1993 World Trade Center bombing in New York City.

 Background

 Aircraft

+The aircraft involved while in service with SAS.
+SAS' unconventional placement of seat 26K ahead of the fuel tank mitigated the effects of the explosion.

 The aircraft operating Flight 434 was a 15-year-old Boeing 747-283BM Combi owned by Guinness Peat Aviation (GPA), registered as EI-BWF, serial number 21575.
 It first flew on February 17, 1979, and was delivered to Scandinavian Airlines (SAS) on March 2, 1979, as SE-DFZ, operating the plane as "Knut Viking".
-After occasional lease periods with Nigeria Airways and Malaysia Airlines between 1983 and 1988, the aircraft was sold to Guinness Peat Aviation and leased to Philippine Airlines on September 7, 1988.
+After its SAS service, the aircraft was sold to Guinness Peat Aviation and leased to Philippine Airlines on September 7, 1988.